spejohn/Bindra_Lab_CRISPR_analysis/README.md

 - **Workflow visualization**: Generate DAG visualizations of your workflow
 - **Reproducibility**: Ensures the same steps are run in the same order

+### Input Requirements for Snakemake

+The workflow automatically detects the type of input in each experiment directory and adjusts its requirements accordingly:

+1. **For experiments with FASTQ files**:
+   - **Library file is REQUIRED** - The `library.csv` file must be present in the experiment directory
+   - The workflow will run the complete pipeline including the counting step

+2. **For experiments with count files only**:
+   - **Library file is NOT required** - The workflow will skip the counting step
+   - The workflow will proceed directly to MAGeCK test and DrugZ analysis

+3. **For experiments with both FASTQ and count files**:
+   - **Library file is REQUIRED** for processing the FASTQ files
+   - The workflow will run the appropriate steps for each input type

+For detailed directory structure examples, see the [Input Directory Structure](#input-directory-structure) section.

 ### Configuration

 The workflow can be configured using a `config.yaml` file or command-line parameters: